arun-ks/CorporateBingo/README.md

 # Corporate Bingo
-Light Hearted Game to liven up your Teams/Zoom calls.
+This is a light hearted fame to liven up your Teams/Zoom calls.

 This game will encourage the user to listen more carefully the proceedings.